Micro interactions in web design: how subtle details shape user experience

 Micro-interactions vs. micro-animations: what’s the difference?

-Examples of micro-intractions
+Examples of micro-interactions

 Micro-interactions play a crucial role in enhancing user experience by providing instant feedback, guiding actions, and making interactions feel more engaging.
 For example, on Instagram, when a user double-taps a post, a heart animation appears, creating a satisfying visual cue that confirms the action.
 Similarly, Apple’s iPhone employs subtle vibrations when users type on the virtual keyboard, offering tactile feedback that mimics a physical keyboard and improves typing accuracy.
 By integrating thoughtful micro-interactions, designers can significantly enhance the user journey, making each touchpoint more engaging and responsive to user needs.